sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=7b9dU8tDYtQ&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-In this trading strategy video, the focus is on comparing market orders and limit orders to demonstrate how different order types can lead to vastly different outcomes.
-Here's a summary of the key points:

-1. **Understanding Limit Orders**: A limit order is used to buy or sell a security at a specific price or better.
-It includes a "limit price" which specifies the maximum price to pay for a purchase or the minimum price to accept for a sale.
+1. **Themes:**
+   - Importance of understanding order types (market vs. limit) for trading outcomes.
+   - Backtesting trading strategies to compare performance.

-2. **Backtesting Strategies**:
+2. **Trading Products/Strategies:**
-   - A mean reversion strategy was backtested using a market order on NASDAQ 100.
-The results showed an average gain of 89% per trade, translating to a compounded annual return of 10.4%.
-However, the strategy only had an 18% investment utilization rate, meaning the capital was idle for long periods.
-   - When the same strategy was modified to use a limit order for the buy signal (buying on weakness), the number of trades significantly decreased by more than half.
-Despite this, the average gain per trade increased from 89% to 12%.
-However, the overall compounded annual return dropped to 7.6%, primarily due to missed trading opportunities.

-3. **Trade-offs in Trading**: Using a limit order can improve the average gain per trade but may result in fewer trades and lower total returns.
-This highlights the importance of understanding the trade-offs between different order types and strategy parameters.

-4. **Conclusion**: The video emphasizes that while adjusting strategies to use limit orders might enhance individual trade profitability, it can also reduce overall return potential.
-It encourages viewers to consider their objectives, risk tolerance, and trading goals when deciding on an order type or strategy.

-The video concludes by inviting comments for further discussion on possible improvements or variations of the strategy.
+   - Mean reversion strategy:
+     - Buys on weakness, sells on strength.
+     - Original implementation used market orders.
+     - Modified version uses limit orders for the buy order.

+3. **Strategy Details:**
+   - Basic mean reversion strategy:
+     - Triggers a buy signal when today's open is lower than yesterday's close.
+     - Sells at the close of the next trading day.
+   - Limit Order Strategy:
+     - Same trigger as the basic strategy but uses limit orders for the buy order.
+     - Trades are entered the day after the signal.

+4. **Backtest Performance:**
+   - Market Order Strategy:
+     - Average gain per trade: 89%.
+     - Annualized return: 10.4%.
+     - Investment utilization: 18% (capital idle for long periods).
+   - Limit Order Strategy:
+     - Number of trades: Significantly fewer, more than half reduction.
+     - Average gain per trade: Increased to 112%.
+     - Annualized return: Dropped to 7.6%.

+5. **Conclusions:**
+   - Using limit orders reduces the number of trades but increases the average gain per trade.
+   - However, the overall annualized returns are lower due to missed profitable trades.
+   - Trading involves trade-offs between frequency of trades and profitability per trade.

+6. **Additional Notes:**
+   - The strategy's performance can potentially be improved or modified with different parameters or approaches.
+   - Suggestions for improvement are encouraged in the comments section.

+7. **Key Takeaways:**
+   - Understanding order types is crucial for optimizing trading outcomes.
+   - Limit orders can lead to higher average gains but may reduce overall profitability due to fewer trades.
+   - Mean reversion strategies are optimal for limit orders, as they involve buying on weakness and selling on strength.
 </details>

 <details>